andycall/RCRE/README.md

 ## In-browser Playgrounds

-You can play with Formik in your web browser with these live online playgrounds.
+You can play with RCRE in your web browser with these live online playgrounds.

 + CodeSandbox